flame-engine/flame/packages/flame_bloc/DEPRECATED_README.md

 # Flame Bloc 🔥🧱

+This is documentation for the deprecated version of the Flame Bloc.
+This API will live until the next major version is released.

 `flame_bloc` provides easy access to blocs/cubits that are available on the widget tree to your Flame game and makes it possible for Flame components to listen to state changes to those blocs/cubits.